 Now that you’ve uncovered the best content formats, it’s time to start thinking about how your profile will look.

-Your visual branding and aesthetic can help you make an excellent first impression with visitors and help them decide if they want to follow your profile.
+Your visual branding and social media aesthetic can help you make an excellent first impression with visitors and help them decide if they want to follow your profile.

 Colors can play a significant role in the overall cohesiveness of your Instagram grid and how people perceive your brand.
 Rolex does a stellar job of using similar tones of silver, blue, and green to create a sleek yet luxurious aesthetic.